Why is money so stressful? (Reduce financial anxiety today)

 Insecurity about now and the future

 Money is also a common cause of conflict in relationships.
 If one partner is earning significantly more than the other, it can create feelings of insecurity and jealousy.
-This can also be an issue if one partner is a stay-at-home parent or student and isn’t bringing in an income.
+This can also be an issue if one partner is a stay-at-home parent or student, not bringing in an income.

 Success with money